bank-green/bankgreen-django/GraphQL-README.md

   commentary(id: "Q29tbWVudGFyeTozMzc="){
     harvestData(customersServed: "corporate"){
       customersServed
+      depositProducts
     }
   }
 }
 ```

+The above two queries will return the customersServed and depositProducts data for the bank with the tag "atmos", filtering the customersServed field to only include entries containing the word "corporate".

 ```
 {
   allHarvestData(depositProducts: "wealth_management"){
     tag
     features{
-      customersServed
       depositProducts
     }
   }
 }
 ```
-This query will return the customersServed and depositProducts data for the bank with the tag "atmos", filtering the customersServed field to only include entries containing the word "corporate".
+The above query will return the depositProducts data for all banks, filtering the depositProducts field to only include entries containing the word "wealth_management".